What Should You Know About Bone Grafting Process?

 - Ceramic-based grafts- These are created from ceramics alone or in fusion with another material like calcium or bioactive glass.

 Who is a candidate for Bone Graft?

-Individuals who have undergone bone loss and lack healthy bones due to aging, missing teeth, genetic or development defects, untreated periodontal issue, or trauma to the jaw require bone grafting.
+Individuals who have undergone bone loss and lack healthy bones due to aging, missing teeth, genetic or developmental defects, untreated periodontal issues, or trauma to the jaw require bone grafting.
 If you require a tooth extraction or considering a dental implant, your specialist might prescribe bone grafting.

 How will your Dentist Treat you in Cincinnati, OH?